 Provide a description of the equipment requested.
-Include how many of each item, the full cost of each item, and the percentage of time this item will be dedicated to MCSAP activities.
+Include the quantity, the full cost of each item, and the percentage of time this item will be dedicated to MCSAP grant.

-The Total Project Costs equal # of Items x Full Cost per Item x Percentage of Time Dedicated to MCSAP.
+Total Project Costs equal the Number of Items x Full Cost per Item x Percentage of Time on MCSAP grant.